CHRIS68516/TUE_27143_PL-SQL/README.md

 ***🧪 Technologies Used***

- ***Oracle Database 18c***
+✅ ***Oracle Database 18c***

-*** PL/SQL***
+✅ PL/SQL***

- ***SQL Developer***
+✅ ***SQL Developer***

 ***🚀 How to Run the Project****

-Clone the repository or download the SQL scripts.
+✅Clone the repository or download the SQL scripts.

-Connect to your Oracle database using SQL Developer.
+✅Connect to your Oracle database using SQL Developer.

-Execute the SQL scripts to create tables, views, procedures, functions, and triggers.
+✅Execute the SQL scripts to create tables, views, procedures, functions, and triggers.

-Populate the tables with sample data (if available).
+✅Populate the tables with sample data (if available).

-Use the procedures and views to interact with the system.
+✅Use the procedures and views to interact with the system.